About Us

 Interesting hyperlinks about books and reading

-What your ebook covers says about you.
-An extract from Ian McEwan’s new novel Machines Like Me.
+What your ebook covers say about you.
+An extract from Ian McEwan’s new novel, Machines Like Me.
 “I don’t surely care”: Bret Easton Ellis gives a “sit back and neutral” interview to the New Yorker.
 The CIA scheme introduced Dr. Zhivago to the world.
 Really.
 Tim Parks offers readers a guide to planes, trains, and vehicles.
 Happy analyzing!
-If you’re on Instagram, now you may proportion your reads with us: tag your posts with the hashtag #GuardianBooks, and we’ll include a selection in this weblog.
+If you’re on Instagram, now you may share your reads with us: tag your posts with the hashtag #GuardianBooks, and we’ll include a selection in this weblog.

 Geneva A. Crawford